 - Check the date on the coin.
 1964 or earlier means it's 90% silver.
 1965 to 1970 means it's 40% silver.
 (If it's newer than 1970, you're out of luck.)

 - Refer to the weights provided above for 90% and 40% silver varieties.

 - Multiply the ASW by the current spot price of silver.

 How Half Dollars Were Used

-Modern half dollars made from a cheaper copper-nickel "clad" alloy are still produced periodically but rarely, if ever, actually circulate as money (i.e., are ever spent).
+Modern half dollars are made from a cheaper copper-nickel "clad" alloy.
+They are still produced periodically but rarely, if ever, actually circulate as money (i.e., are ever spent as currency).

 Half dollar coins were once commonly seen in casinos but are less popular now that most slot machines aren't coin-operated.